Recently, a new trend among plant folks has been running wild in comparing the Water Hemlock and the Cow Parsnip due to their similarity.

-Cow Parsnip & Water Hemlock: Similarities
+Cow Parsnip Vs. Water Hemlock: Similarities

-Cow Parsnip Vs Water Hemlock: Differences
+Cow Parsnip Vs. Water Hemlock: Differences

-Cow Parsnip grows bigger and blooms earlier than Water Hemlock.
+Cow Parsnip grows bigger and blooms 1-2 months earlier than Water Hemlock.

 Further common differences between the Cow Parsnip and Water Hemlock are highlighted in the table below.